JaydenBlah/Local-Chatbot/README.md

 3. **Upload PDF Documents**: You can upload one or multiple PDF documents.
 The application will analyze the content of these documents to respond to queries.

 4. **Ask Questions**: Once your documents are processed, you can ask any question related to the content of your uploaded documents.

-### Technical Overview

-- **PDF Processing**: Utilizes `PyPDF2` for extracting text from PDF documents.
-- **Text Chunking**: Employs the `RecursiveCharacterTextSplitter` from LangChain for dividing the extracted text into manageable chunks.
-- **Vector Store Creation**: Uses `FAISS` for creating a searchable vector store from text chunks.
-- **Answer Generation**: Leverages `ChatGoogleGenerativeAI` from LangChain for generating answers to user queries using the context provided by the uploaded documents.

-### Support

-For issues, questions, or contributions, please refer to the GitHub repository issues section or submit a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.